FIFA tries to garner support in face of opposition to biennial World Cup plans

-FIFA will on Thursday hold a summit with all 211 national football federations as it seeks to gather support for controversial plans to stage the World Cup every two years despite vociferous opposition from Europe.
+FIFA on Thursday held a summit with over 200 national football federations as it seeks to gather support for plans to stage the World Cup every two years despite muscular opposition from Europe.

 FIFA tries to garner support in face of opposition to biennial World Cup plans